-Well-known multinational companies such as TNT, DHL, and UPS are all very active in Hungary in the markets for packages and express delivery, but there are virtually no significant competitors to Magyar Posta in traditional mail.
+Well-known multinational companies such as TNT, DHL, and UPS are all very active in Hungary in the markets for package and express delivery, but there are virtually no significant competitors to Magyar Posta in traditional mail.
 In 2005, the state-owned national post employed more than 38,000 people, or 97 percent of those who work in the sector.
 Magyar Posta's 2007 annual report claimed 36,429 employees, 34,995 of whom were equivalent to full-time staff.
+Universal Postal Union data peg the 2008 workforce at just under 36,000.